Covid deaths hit Irish-owned nursing home giant Barchester

 Pay to directors in 2019 totalled £3.4 million, with pay to the highest paid director more than doubling from £915,000 to £2 million.
 Costs for the 15,813 staff employed by Barchester were £341.7 million.

 The business was put up for sale with a reported price tag of £2.5 billion in 2018.
-However, early last year, Australian infrastructure bank, Macquarie pulled out of a deal to purchase the group the uncertainty caused by Brexit.
+Early last year Australian infrastructure bank Macquarie pulled out of a deal to purchase the group due to the uncertainty caused by Brexit.